RISCeirb/Risc-v-processor/readme.md

 - **MEM (Memory Access)**: Load or store data from memory.
 - **WB (Write Back)**: Write data into the destination register.

-The pipeline is based following the patterson book :
+The pipeline is based on the Patterson book (not an exact representation since RISC-V ≠ MIPS).

 ![Pipeline](Picture/processor_pipeline.png)